 After a month where he put up 5.5 sacks and 13 quarterback hits with 19 total pressures, while serving as the top player on a defense that helped take Kansas City to the Super Bowl, defensive tackle Chris Jones is the January recipient of Ed Reed’s Most Dominant Player Award.

 Ed Reed is a former NFL safety who played twelve seasons in the league.
-Reed is a 5x All-Pro, 9x Pro Bowler, and was a key piece for the Ravens’ defense that won Super Bowl XLVII.
-Reed is a member of the Pro Football Hall of Fame’s 2019 class and the Baltimore Ravens’ Ring of Honor.
+Reed is a 5x All-Pro, 9x Pro Bowler and was a key piece for the Ravens’ defense that won Super Bowl XLVII.
+Reed was elected to the Pro Football Hall of Fame in 2019 and is a member of the Baltimore Ravens’ Ring of Honor.

-Reed finished his career with 643 tackles, 139 passes defended, and 64 interceptions.
-He holds NFL records for most career postseason interceptions (9), longest interception return (108 yards), and most seasons leading the league in interceptions (3).
-After his 2004 season in which he recorded nine interceptions, Reed was named NFL Defensive Player of the Year.
+Reed finished his career with 643 tackles, 139 passes defended and 64 interceptions.
+He holds NFL records for most career postseason interceptions (9), longest interception return (108 yards) and most seasons leading the league in interceptions (3).
+After his 2004 season in which he recorded nine interceptions, Reed was chosen NFL Defensive Player of the Year.

 Reed attended the University of Miami, where he was a member of a National Championship team in 2001.
-He was a consensus All-American in both 2000 and 2001 with the Hurricanes.
-Reed set school records for career interceptions (21), career interception return yards (389), and interceptions returned for touchdowns (5).
+He was a consensus All-American in 2000 and 2001 with the Hurricanes.
+Reed set school records for career interceptions (21), career interception return yards (389) and interceptions returned for touchdowns (5).